MarioGuCBMR/MR_Physical_Activity_BMI/README.md

 The repository consists of two sections:

 1) The folder structure and code to reproduce our analysis in the /R folder.
-2) The variants and summary statistics used to produce our results, plus a code to easily navigate through them.
+2) The variants and summary statistics used to produce our results, plus a code to easily navigate through them in /data_&_results